boazsegev/facil.io/docs/fiobj.md

 * Offers non-recursive iteration and an *optional* (disabled by default) cyclic nesting protection.

 * Offers JSON parsing and formatting to and from `fiobj_s *`.

+* Extendable type system, allowing new dynamic types to be easily create as needed.

 ## API Considerations